liflab/beepbeep-3-book/markdown/advanced/README.md

 ## Exercises

 1. Create a chain of processors that receives a stream of collections of integers, and outputs `true` for a collection if and only if it contains a number that corresponds to its size.
 For example, the set {1,3,6} is of size 3, and it contains the number 3, so the answer would be `true`.
 Do it...
   a.
-Using a `FunctionTree`
+Using a `FunctionTree`.
   b.
-Without using a `FunctionTree`
+Without using a `FunctionTree`.

 2. Create a chain of processors that receives three streams of numbers as its input.
 Its output should be a stream of *sets* of numbers.
 The output set at position *i* should contain the *i*-th element of each input stream, only if this element is positive.
 That is, if the first event of each stream is respectively -1, 3, 4, the first output set should be {3,4}.

 3. Create a chain of processors that receives a stream of collections of numbers, and returns...
-  a. the average of each collection
+  a.
+The average of each collection.
-  b. the largest number of each collection
+  b.
+The largest number of each collection.

 4. The `Strings` utility class in BeepBeep defines a `Function` object called `SplitString`.
 Use it to create a processor chain that receives a stream of arbitrary strings, and returns a stream made of each individual word, except those that start with the letter "a".
 For example, on the input event "this is an abridged text", the chain would produce the output events "this", "is", "text".
 (Hint: a simple solution involves the use of  `Unpack`.)